bubonic/TGCrename/README.md

 * TGCrename.sh - The brain (or heart) of it all.

-will use the data in the directory name to find the best course match and will rename all the multimedia files to an appropriate name that the TGC.bundle Agent can then use to collect metadtata.
+will use the data in the directory name to find the best course match and will rename all the multimedia files to an appropriate name that the TGC.bundle Agent can then use to collect metadata.

 # Usage